 The Coca-Cola Company dominates the United States market and other regional markets.
-However, PepsiCo dominates other territories including the overall Northern American market ad it outsells Coca-Cola in the Indian and Chinese markets.
-Both companies have been engaged in the so-called cola wars for generations.
+However, PepsiCo dominates other territories including the overall Northern American market.
+It also outsells Coca-Cola in the Indian and Chinese markets.
+Both companies have been engaged in the so-called Cola Wars for generations.
 This paper explores and analyzes the industry and competitive position of PepsiCo using the Five Forces model of Michael E. Porter.

 Five Forces Analysis of PepsiCo: Analyzing Its Industry Position and Competitive Situation Using the Framework of Porter